Thursday 4 September 2008

 PM Manmohan Singh, foreign minister Pranab Mukherjee and AEC chairman Anil Kakodkar met late on Wednesday to review the situation.

-US Congress, goes further than the 123 pact which kept a window open for such transfers in future, and could spur those asking for introduction of similar prohibitions in the NSG waiver.
+“US government will not assist India in the design, construction or operation of sensitive nuclear technologies”.
+The position, as spelt out to the US Congress, goes further than the 123 pact which kept a window open for such transfers in future, and could spur those asking for introduction of similar prohibitions in the NSG waiver.

-Howard L Berman, chairman of House Foreign Affairs Committee, and a known opponent of the deal.
+The replies were made public by Howard L Berman, chairman of House Foreign Affairs Committee, and a known opponent of the deal.

 For the past nine months, there was considerable speculation in India over the state department’s replies to queries from Congressmen on the nuclear deal which were sent to Berman’s predecessor Tom Lantos.